 When you first start your business, any small business financing or instant business loan you obtain ties directly to your personal credit score.
 After all, the bank has no other criteria to use since your business is still too new to have a history of its own.
 However, now that your business is up and running, it’s vital to building this history.
 Open an account with your business name and pay all bills from this account.
 This is how your business can build a reputation for paying bills consistently and on time.

 2. Don’t forget to take care of yourself.

 If you constantly worry about your own future and how to survive, you will lose focus on ways to improve.
 Take time to put the necessary systems in place to ensure your financial future.
-Set up a retirement fund, hire someone to mange your investments and keep track of your credit score.
+Set up a retirement fund, hire someone to manage your investments, and keep track of your credit score.

 3. Use technology to your advantage.